CDCgov/ngsqi-astro/README.md

 This workflow is being built with [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) and utilizes docker and singularity containers to modularize the workflow for optimal maintenance and reproducibility.

-Pipeline Summary:
+# Pipeline Summary
-1. Input paired-end metagenomics reads (.fastq) and isolate data (.fna) with samplesheets
+1. Input paired-end metagenomic reads (.fastq) and isolate data (.fna)
-2. Perform pre-processing on metagenomics reads (FastQC, FastP, PHIX, Hostile)
+2. Perform preprocessing on metagenomic reads (`FastQC`, `FastP`, `BBDuk`, `Hostile`)
-3. Screen metagenomes for antimicrobial resistance genes (AMRFinderPlus, ABRICATE, RGI)
+3. Assemble the preprocessed reads into contigs and assess the quality of the assembled contigs
-4. Perform taxonomic profiling on metagenomics reads to identify microbial community composition (MetaPhlAn v4.1)
+4. Screen metagenomes for ARGs (`AMRFinderPlus`, `ABRICATE`, `RGI`)
-6. Simulate sequencing reads (NEAT, RAGTAG)
+5. Perform taxonomic profiling on metagenomic reads to identify microbial community composition
-7. Integrate in silico reads with empirical metagenomes
+6. Simulate next generation sequencing reads and spike into cleaned, empirical metagenomic dataset (`NEAT`, `RAGTAG`)
-8. Perform taxonomic profiling on in silico dataset (MetaPhlAn v4.1)
+7. Perform quality control (QC) on simulated dataset (`FastQC`)
-9. Perform antimicrobial resistance gene detection on in silico dataset
+8. Optionally perform taxonomic profiling and ARG detection on in silico dataset
-9. Generate summary, visualizations and other output files (AMR: HARMONIZATION, TAXONOMY: Hclust2, etc.)
+9. Generate versions and MultiQC reports

 ## Usage